Rising number of false convictions shows stark racial patterns

 The corpus delicti rule is designed to protect against false confessions and ensure that a conviction is based on substantial evidence beyond just a defendant’s statement.
 To prove corpus delicti, the prosecutor must present evidence like witness testimony, physical evidence, or other corroborating facts that establish the crime took place, separate from the defendant’s statements.

-Why did Superior Court Justice Joseph Montalbano allow an inadmissable statement to be used to convict
+RI Judge allows an inadmissible statement to be used to convict

-A Motion to Suppress and a Supplement Motion to Suppress Statements made while in police custody during an inhumane, incommunacado interrogation were denied by Judge Joseph Montalbano; ALL of Victor Colebut’s Pro Se Motions were decided with judicial bias for the prosecution.
+A Motion to Suppress and a Supplement Motion to Suppress statements made while in police custody during an inhumane, incommunacado interrogation were denied by a RI Superior Court Justice; ALL of Victor Colebut’s Pro Se Motions were decided with judicial bias for the prosecution.
 After five (5) years of being held without bail without due process of law Victor Colebut was deprived of a fair trial.

 During the illegal pre-trial detention there was a total disregard for the Speedy Trial and the Rhode Island Constitution Article 1 Section 9 requirements when the State’s prosecutor’s opposed bail in three (3) separate cases involved and used to deprive Victor Colebut of his Constitutional rights and protections.

 Victor Colebut was held at the Adult Correctional Institute, Intake Service Center in Cranston, Rhode Island in AWAITING TRIAL status for five (5) years.
 Held without out bail.
 Never having had the benefit of a bail hearing.
-During this time Shannon Signore and Jonathan Burke the Rhode Island Attorney General’s Office never submitted any monthly reports to the Rhode Island Department of Corrections verifying why Victor Colebut was still being held without bail in awaiting trial status.
+During this time Rhode Island Special Assistant Attorney General Shannon Signore and her partner Jonathan Burke – the Rhode Island Attorney General’s Office – never submitted any monthly reports to the Rhode Island Department of Corrections verifying why Victor Colebut was still being held without bail in awaiting trial status.